sbourdelin/linux/Documentation/admin-guide/pm/intel_pstate.rst

 	policy for the time interval between the last two invocations of the driver's utilization update callback by the CPU scheduler for that CPU.

+``base_frequency``
+	When present, shows the base frequency of the CPU.
+Any frequency above this will be in the turbo frequency range.

 The meaning of these attributes in the `passive mode <Passive Mode_>`_ is the same as for other scaling drivers.